How long does domestic violence stay on your record?

 Another easy option is to find an online background check service to perform the check on you.
 Keep in mind that most of these will charge a fee of $20 or more but some will have free trials available.

 Finally, for the most thorough check possible individuals can pay to have the FBI perform a federal background check on themselves.
-With that, you may ask yourself “how long does a fingerprint background check take?”
+With that, you may ask yourself “what’s the standard waiting period for a fingerprint background check?”
 The check is a fingerprint-based check known as an identity history summary check and any individual can pay to have one performed on themselves.4

 I Have a Domestic Violence on My Record, Can I Own a Gun?
 (How Long Does Domestic Violence Stay on Your Record?)